 If SSL encryption is not enabled for the source database, select Non-encrypted.

 If SSL encryption is enabled for the source database, select SSL-encrypted.
-By default, DTS trusts the server certificate.
+DTS trusts the server-side certificate by default.

 Destination Database